 So I guess we're going to start at the villages, according to Chuck Schumer, because Republicans are plotting a war on seniors.

-Well, they tried it this year, it didn't work.
+Well, they tried it this year.

-And if they want to stay old and stale and cold and and watch the country prosper without them, that's fine.
+And if they want to stay old and stale and cold and watch the country prosper without them, that's fine.

 But I don't think scaring people is going to work.

-Anyway, joining us, probably one of the main guys that we're going to count on in the House of Representatives to make sure that there's going to be honesty, transparency, and that somebody's going to be looking out that the right agenda gets passed as Congressman Jim Jordan.
+Anyway, joining us, probably one of the main guys that we're going to count on in the House of Representatives to make sure that there's going to be honesty, transparency, and that somebody's going to be looking out that the right agenda gets passed is Congressman Jim Jordan.

 He's the chairman of the House Freedom Caucus.